Characters: Fire Emblem Awakening First Generation Females

 - Bad Powers, Good People: Tharja is no angel, but she's not heartless and knows how dangerous Dark Magic can be.
 In her support with Donnel, she criticizes him for naively assuming not all Dark Mages are bad.
 In the following support, however, it turns out the entire group became incredibly ill and she was the one to cure them, by aiming a curse at the illness.
 She orders him to never let anyone know it was her.

 - Battle Couple: She can be paired with any first generation character, except Chrom and Basilio as well as the male SpotPass characters.
-Like the rest, she has a partner with whom she supports the fastest with, which is Gaius - probably because both lean towards anti heroism in their own ways.
+Like the rest, she has a partner with whom she supports the fastest with, which is Gaius - probably because both lean towards anti heroism in their own ways, and both are also recruitable enemies.
+Funnily enough, Fates implies that Tharja and Gaius are either the reincarnations or the past selves of Syalla and Gurei respectively, making it a subtle Reincarnation Romance.

 - Birds of a Feather: If paired with Henry.
 She lampshades it.